Adding your partner’s name to your house title

 - Married couples.
-Both involved in the property have rights to the property, so each individual would have a claim on the property regardless of whose names appear on the deeds.
+Both involved have rights to the property, so each individual would have a claim on it regardless of whose names appear on the deeds.

 Although you may be in a perfectly happy relationship, circumstances may change in the future.
-If you do have equity built in the property, you may want to consider getting a ‘tenants in common agreement.
+If you already have equity in the property you may want to consider getting a tenants in common agreement.
 Rather than a 50/50 arrangement, this will give you a more proportional share of the property based on the amount you own.

 - Joint tenants.
 Both parties will own the property in equal shares and if one of the owners die then their share will automatically pass onto the other owner (even if you have a will).
 This type of agreement is most popular among married and long term de facto couples.